United States Office of Special Counsel: 2010s

 According to a Washington Post article, as of May 2014, OSC had "63 open cases involving VA health, safety, or scheduling violations."

-OSC has also received numerous disclosures from whistleblowers from the Department of Homeland Security regarding abuse of a particular overtime provision called "administratively uncontrollable overtime," according to Washington Post articles and congressional hearings before the Senate Committee on Homeland Security & Governmental Affairs and the House Committee on Oversight and Government Reform.
+OSC has also received numerous disclosures from whistleblowers from the Department of Homeland Security about abuse of an overtime provision called "administratively uncontrollable overtime", according to The Washington Post and congressional hearings before the Senate Committee on Homeland Security & Governmental Affairs and the House Committee on Oversight and Government Reform.

-In December 2013, President Barack Obama's "Second Open Government National Action Plan for the United States of America" made certification in the Office of Special Counsel's 2302(c) Certification Plan mandatory for all agencies.
+In 2013, Obama's "Second Open Government National Action Plan for the United States of America" made certification in OSC's 2302(c) Certification Plan mandatory for all agencies.

-A January 2014 disclosure concerned wasteful Army contracts amounting to over $1 million.
+A 2014 disclosure concerned wasteful Army contracts amounting to over $1 million.
 The Army substantiated the whistleblower's disclosures.
-According to an Office of Special Counsel press release, "The Army's Intelligence and Security Command at Fort Belvoir, Virginia, agreed to an $8 million annual contract with Silverback7, Inc. to hire and pay dozens of contract employees in various fields."
-These contracts, however, duplicated existing ones, and there was insufficient oversight to ensure Silverback7 hired the employees after the Army paid for the contract.
+According to an OSC press release, "The Army's Intelligence and Security Command at Fort Belvoir, Virginia, agreed to an $8 million annual contract with Silverback7, Inc. to hire and pay dozens of contract employees in various fields."
+These contracts duplicated existing ones, and there was insufficient oversight to ensure Silverback7 hired the employees after the Army paid for the contract.
 The Army's own report concluded that it violated the "Bona Fide Needs Rule, the Purpose Statute, and the Defense Federal Acquisition Regulations."

-In April 2014, the Office of Special Counsel filed its first disciplinary action complaints related to political discrimination at the Merit Systems Protection Board in thirty years, aided by changes due to the Whistleblower Protection Enhancement Act.
-The three complaints were against Customs and Border Protection officials who are "alleged to have violated civil service laws" by "unlawfully manipulat[ing] the hiring process to select" candidates who had "close affiliation with the campaign to elect Barack Obama, the Obama Administration, and CBP's politically appointed commissioner."
-According to an Office of Special Counsel press release, "The complaints charge two of the three CBP officials with discriminating in favor of political appointees and against other potential candidates.
+Also in 2014, OSC filed its first disciplinary action complaints related to political discrimination at the Merit Systems Protection Board in 30 years, aided by changes due to the Whistleblower Protection Enhancement Act.
+The three complaints were against Customs and Border Protection officials who were "alleged to have violated civil service laws" by "unlawfully manipulat[ing] the hiring process to select" candidates who had "close affiliation with the campaign to elect Barack Obama, the Obama Administration, and CBP's politically appointed commissioner."
+According to an OSC press release, "The complaints charge two of the three CBP officials with discriminating in favor of political appointees and against other potential candidates.
 They did so by improperly intervening in the hiring process to convert non-career political appointees into career appointments (known as 'political burrowing')."

-In 2017 OSC warned Trump's social media director Dan Scavino for violating the Hatch act with a political tweet.
-He was also told that any following breaches would be seen as done on purpose and punished more harshly.
-In 2018, OSC said that counselor to President Trump, Kellyanne Conway, violated the Hatch Act when she made political remarks regarding the 2017 Alabama Senate election on two different occasions.
-In 2019, OSC recommended that Conway be removed from Federal service for repeated Hatch Act violations.
+In 2017 OSC warned President Donald Trump's social media director Dan Scavino for violating the Hatch Act with a political tweet.
+He was also told that any more breaches would be seen as intentional and punished more harshly.
+In 2018, OSC said that Trump counselor Kellyanne Conway violated the Hatch Act by making political remarks about the 2017 Alabama Senate election on two different occasions.
+In 2019, OSC recommended that she be removed from federal service for repeated Hatch Act violations.